-The mining method used at all three mines is cut and fill stoping.
-This method allows for improved ore recovery and selectivity from irregular, steeply dipping veins.
+The mining method used at all three mines is cut and fill stoping, with mine levels spaced 30 metres apart vertically, which allows optimization of ore recovery and selectivity from irregular, steeply dipping veins.
 Ground support is provided by rock bolts, with screen and shotcrete as required, as well as by backfilling the voids created by mining with development rock or mill tailings as the ore extraction advances.
+Either hand-held drills or electric hydraulic jumbo drills are used for development mining to access the ore, depending on the size of the excavation required.